pereznetworks/WeatherX/README.md

     - will have to port to a different rendering engine for Front-End UI
   - May need to switch from SuperTest to another package for testing modules
   - Due to issues securing communications from Front-end with Back-end db
-    - continue to have to go back to drawing board
+    - once again, will to go back to drawing board

 # Project Status: 12/15/2019
   - Reviewing items from last project update